 So I reached out to Amazon customer support to let them know that the masks' packaging was torn and that the masks themselves were not adult size.
 I was polite throughout the entire exchange and Amazon offered a refund for my purchase.
 My point — if you ever buy something from Amazon that isn't what was advertised, you can reach out to Amazon for an exchange or refund.
 Your mileage will vary, but if you're polite and go in with no expectations, you might be surprised at how things play out.

 Gift yourself a Prime membership to avoid price hikes

-The price of an Amazon Prime membership increased earlier this year.
+The price of an Amazon Prime membership increased last year.
 The e-commerce giant raised the price of its Prime membership from $119 per year to $139 per year.
 Month-to-month subscriptions also jumped from $12.99 to $14.99.
-The increases are already in effect for new members, but for any future price hikes, you can always dodge the increase by gifting yourself a Prime membership (opens in new tab).
+The increases are already in effect for new members, but for any future price hikes, you can always dodge the increase by gifting yourself a Prime membership.
 You'll then need to manually end your Prime membership the day before it expires.
 (This will prevent auto-renewal).
 Then redeem your "gifted" membership to enjoy Prime for one more year at the current rate.

 Next: These are the five best credit cards for shopping at Amazon.